What happens if the government shuts down: An illustrated guide | KRDO

 What is a government shutdown?

 A government shutdown happens when Congress doesn’t approve funding for the federal government by the time the new fiscal year starts on October 1.
+It can be averted briefly if a short-term funding bill is passed, like what happened just before midnight on September 30.
 Each year, Congress must pass the 12 appropriation bills that make up the discretionary spending budget and set funding levels for federal agencies.

 What happens during a government shutdown?